johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Approaches and Landings.md

 	3. Lack of situational awareness.
 Be aware of positions and options.
 	4. Failure to use checklist

-**Completion Standards:** Client should develop knowledge of emergency situations and procedures, and demonstrate ability to maneuver and land the airplane, while following checklist procedures including emergency communications.
+### Completion StandardsClient should develop knowledge of emergency situations and procedures, and demonstrate ability to maneuver and land the airplane, while following checklist procedures including emergency communications.

 **Required Homework:**
 - [ ] Memorize engine out restart flow